PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit-store.md

 This field allows to upload a picture for the store.
 While editing a store with an existing picture, the size of the picture is displayed under the field.
 When the label is hovered, a tooltip is displayed: "Storefront picture."
-When trying to upload an incorrect format file, the following error message is displayed: "Image format not recognized, allowed formats are: .gif, .jpg, .png"
+When trying to upload an incorrect format file, the following error message is displayed: "Image format not recognized, allowed formats are: gif, jpg, jpeg, jpe, png, webp"

 15) Shop association